 Date: 2025-07-22

 This morning, I woke up at 6:50, had breakfast, dropped off my apartment keys and hopped on the train north.
 It always feels strange leaving a place you have lived in for years.
-I will most likely never live in live in Utah again so this feels especially odd.
+I will most likely never live in Utah again so this feels especially odd.
 Luckily, I was able to spend the last couple of days with friends and family before I go travel and eventually settle somewhere else for work.

 It looks like all the missionaries are leaving Utah as well lol